Watch for These Red Flags When Applying for Work Permits

 Minimum or Prevailing Wage

-The B1 Short Term permit has a minimum wage requirement.
-The salary plus other benefits must come to at least the minimum required salary in Israeli (ILS 4300 per month or 1100 USD The B1 Foreign Expert permit has a prevailing wage requirement.
-More specifically, the salary plus other benefits must come to at least double the average Israeli salary.
+The B1 short term work permit is subject to a minimum wage requirement.
+The salary plus other benefits must come to at least the minimum required salary in Israel (ILS 4300 per month or approximately $1100).
+The B1 permit for Foreign Experts has a prevailing wage requirement: the salary plus other benefits must come to at least double the average Israeli salary.

 Labor Market Test

-B1 Foreign Expert permit - The Israeli employer must provide proof that there are no local employees that can fill the position being offered to the foreign national.
-In addition, it is essential to emphasize in the application how the position to be held by the Foreign Expert will create local employment opportunities.
+B1 Foreign Expert permit - The Company must provide proof that there are no local employees that can fill the position being offered to the foreign national.
+In addition, it is essential to explain and emphasize in the application how hiring the Foreign Expert is likely to have an economic benefit through the creation of local employment opportunities.

 Cooling Off Period